Asadiry/CodeToolkits/README.md

 - download_fasta_from_ena.py: download ccds fasta format data from ENA database.
 It needs id2ccdsid preprocess which may get from mapping_id_by_uniprot.py

 - matching_and_truncating.py: use Smith-waterman algorithm to match cds sequence and protein sequence. save the data item which the matching score is over than threshold.

+- translate_cds_to_protein.py: use a codon mapping table to translate cds to protein.

 ## linux scripts useful functions
 - random_port.sh: random a port which is still not used